-Uganda is a landlocked country in Eastern Africa with a population of 45.9 million and over 1.7 million refugees.
+Uganda is a landlocked country in Eastern Africa with a population of 47.2 million and over 1.5 million refugees.
 Access to electricity stands at 57% nationwide, while access to clean and energy-efficient cooking technologies stands at roughly 18%.

 While Uganda has implemented strong and progressive refugee policies, including integrating refugees into host communities, energy poverty remains disproportionately high within refugee hosting districts.
-The affordability of off-grid solar solutions and clean cookstoves is a major impediment in these areas, with households' ability to pay being 3 - 4 times lower than the national average.
+The affordability of off-grid solar solutions and cookstoves is a major impediment in these areas, with households' ability to pay being 3 - 4 times lower than the national average.
+Moreover, the COVID-19 pandemic and ongoing economic crises have negatively impacted market penetration and purchasing power for clean energy solutions, especially within rural markets and refugee communities.

 The DSS pilot therefore focuses on benefiting refugees and host communities as well as other vulnerable rural areas as indicted by Uganda's Poverty Status Report (2021) and Multidimensional Poverty Index (2022).
 EnDev combines geographic and demographic targeting guided by gazetted refugee hosting districts and poverty status indicators to identify eligible areas.
-Subsidies provided in the targeted regions lower consumer prices for a range of quality-certified products including solar lanterns, solar home systems (SHS), improved cookstoves (ICS), and higher-tier cooking (HTC) technologies, such as electric pressure cookers and ethanol stoves.
-Each beneficiary may purchase one subsidised cookstove and one subsidised solar product.
-Customer eligibility is checked at the point of sale with an eligibility tool hosted by Kobo Toolbox.
+Subsidies provided in targeted regions lower consumer prices for a range of quality-certified products including solar lanterns, solar home systems (SHS), improved cookstoves (ICS), and higher-tier cooking (HTC) technologies.

-EnDev utilises a results-based financing (RBF) modality to deliver subsidies through direct payments to participating companies, dependent upon consumer price reductions and the verification of eligible sales.
-The pilot builds upon EnDev's prior experience implementing a "blended" (supply and demand-side) RBF in refugee hosting districts, and is implemented with Private Sector Foundation Uganda (PSFU) as fund manager and implementing partner.
+EnDev utilises a results-based financing (RBF) modality to deliver subsidies through direct payments to participating companies, dependent upon consumer price reduction and verification of eligible sales and other milestones.
+The pilot builds upon EnDev's prior experience implementing a "blended" (supply and demand-side) RBF in refugee hosting districts.
+Given the logistical difficulties and higher costs of reaching the target locations, the pilot coordinates with other EnDev activities and partners to provide complementary supply- and demand-side support and ensure long-term market development.

-With the DSS pilot, EnDev aims to close the affordability gap for beneficiaries within underserved regions in Northern Uganda and Kiryandongo and thus improve the reach of commercially viable markets.
+With this pilot, EnDev aims to close the affordability gap for beneficiaries within these underserved regions and improve the reach of commercially viable markets.